-Our outstanding faculty of experienced academics are leaders in their field.
+Our outstanding faculty of experienced academics are leaders in their fields.
 The majority hold doctorates and many have authored important publications.
-The CYA faculty get high praise from their students who especially appreciate the opportunities that small-sized classes give for getting to know and to interact with their instructors.
+The CYA faculty receive the highest praise from their students, who appreciate the opportunity that small-sized classes give them to get to know and interact with their instructors.

 D.Phil.
 (U of Oxford)

 Dr. Alexandridou received a B.A. in archaeology from the University of Athens, and a D.Phil. in Classical Archaeology from the University of Oxford.
 She taught Greek Archaeology as a visiting lecturer at Royal Holloway, University of London, and at the University of Reading.More...